paul-caron/pico2-synth/README.md

 The synthesizer is a monosynth, outputs only one note at a time with a selection of sine, square and sawtooth waves.
 Its filter is a biquad filter, with the cutoff adjustable with a MIDI CC 75 and the resonance Q is adjustable with MIDI CC 76.
 It has an AR envelopped (attack-release), with the attack and release parameters being hardcoded for now.

+This synthesizer isn't fancy at all, but is great to have fun with, especially with a reverb or delay guitar pedal.
+It is my current couch instrument I like to play with on the coffee table :)

 # Circuit
-I have used the following ingredient for the MIDI to UART:
+I have used the following ingredient:
 - MIDI connector 5 DIN
 - 6N137 optocoupler IC
 - 220 ohms resistor for the optocoupler internal LED current limiting.